 The basic child support obligation is intended to address children’s basic daily needs: food and drink, the home where they will live, and clothing.
 However, there may be other expenses that parents will be required to share.
 In addition to the basic child support obligation, each parent may be required to contribute to the costs of medical insurance or other healthcare-related expenses, childcare that is necessary while parents are at work, school supplies and other educational expenses, and the costs involved in children’s extracurricular activities.
 As with the basic child support obligation, these expenses will be divided based on each parent’s percentage share of the combined net income.

 There are a variety of complex factors that can play a role in child support calculations.
 During your divorce or child custody case, you will want to work with an attorney who has an understanding of the divorce laws in Illinois and the legal and financial issues that can affect child support.
 SBK Law Group can assist in these matters, and we will help ensure that your children will have the financial resources they need in the years to come.
-Contact us today online or by calling 630-427-4407.
+Contact our Downers Grove child support attorneys here or call 630-427-4407.
 We represent clients in family law cases in DuPage County, Kane County, Kendall County, Will County, and Cook County.